UNINETTSigma2/documentation/nird_toolkit/overview_nird_toolkit.md

 The NIRD toolkit allows pre/post processing analysis, data intensive processing, visualization, artificial intelligence and machine learning platform.

+Further documentation about the services available at the NIRD Toolkit is available at https://apps.sigma2.no/docs/ .

 # Getting Access

 Please refer to the information at UNINETT Sigma2 about [NIRD Toolkit](https://www.sigma2.no/nird-toolkit) for more details.